Jtfinlay/gatsby-blog/posts/electron-builder/react-electron-builder.md

 ---
 path: "/blog/react-electron-builder"
-date: "2018-09-06"
+date: "2019-01-04"
 title: Electron builder from create-react-app
 tags: "React,Electron"
 ---

-[Electron](https://electronjs.org/) is a great modern solution for building cross-platform desktops apps with HTML, Javascript, and CSS.
+[Electron](https://electronjs.org/) is a great modern solution for building cross-platform desktops apps with Javascript, and CSS.
 Visual Studio Code, Teams, Slack, and many other popular software applications use electron as part of their toolkit.
 I found few resources online that provided a useful way to integrate [electron-builder](https://www.electron.build/) with an existing application, such as from [create-react-app](https://github.com/facebook/create-react-app).
-Hopefully this will help remedy questions as I pieced together different errors and github threads.
+I hope this guide will help bridge these great resources.

 ![Screenshot of create-react-app running in electron](./end-result.PNG)